Simon Wills

-Simon Wills (born 3 October 1976 in Auckland, New Zealand) is a former racing driver who currently runs a graphic design business.
+Simon Peter Wills (born 3 October 1976 in Auckland, New Zealand) is a former racing driver who currently runs a graphic design business.

 Racing career

 Formula cars

 Wills finished runner up in the 1995 New Zealand Formula Ford Championship.
 He had gained a large lead in the series, but left the championship two races early to attempt to launch a career in Europe.
 He won Class B of the British Formula 3 Championship in 1996.
 However, he didn't have the finances to continue his career in Europe and decided to focus on racing in Australia and New Zealand.

 Wills won the 1998 and 1999 New Zealand Grands Prix.
 He was the Australian Drivers' Champion (Formula Holden) in both 1999 and 2000, and New Zealand Gold Star Champion for 1998 and 1999, including winning the 1999 Tasman Cup.
 He also holds, or has held, the outright lap record at several tracks, including the Phillip Island Grand Prix Circuit, Hidden Valley Raceway, Pukekohe Park Raceway, Manfeild Autocourse, Canberra Street Circuit and Queensland Raceway, which were all set in a Reynard 94D.